Share This Craft

 Baby's First Christmas Ornament

 Have any of your loved ones welcomed a precious baby this year?
 Then this little ornament—reminiscent of a baby block—will make a great handmade gift!
-(Great for baby showers, too.)
-Make one or many; you could even spell out the baby’s name and use as nursery décor.
+Make one for the tree or make many to spell out the baby’s name and use as nursery decor.

 - Printable template (download here)